The CheSSE project logo, link to frontpage

 What Is Substitution?

 Substitution in experimental work means replacing hazardous chemicals and procedures with less hazardous alternatives to minimize the risk of hazards.
 A hazard is anything that can cause harm, such as hazardous chemicals, electricity, high temperatures, work equipment or a slippery floor.
-Our examples focus on replacing chemicals.
+The goal is to minimise the risk of harm to people and the environment.

 Substitution could make school laboratory work more in line with the green chemistry principles.
 This is discussed in more detail in our resources on green chemistry in school experimental work.